speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

 ## Configuration

 The Speedment Maven Plugin can be configured in many ways.
-New functionality can be added dynamically by adding Type Mappers, Components and Bundles.
+New functionality can be added dynamically by adding `TypeMapper`s, `Component`s and `Bundle`s.

 ### Adding a Type Mapper
-Type Mappers are used to map a database type to a Java type.
-For example, a Timestamp field can be mapped to the Java type ```long``` to save memory and reduce the number of objects that are created.
-Type Mappers can be added to the Maven Targets dynamically and will then be available like any built-in Type Mapper.
+`TypeMapper`s are used to map a database type to a Java type.
+For example, a `Timestamp` field can be mapped to the Java type `long` to save memory and reduce the number of objects that are created during execution. `TypeMapper`s can be added to the Maven Targets dynamically and will then be available like any built-in `TypeMapper`.

 ``` xml
     <build>